taijusanagi/account-abstraction-with-urbit-id/README.md

 Account Abstraction user operation signature is verified against the Urbit ID owner address.

-So Urbit ID owner can bring Urbit ID and use it as a wallet without any pre configuration.
+So Urbit ID owner can bring Urbit ID and use it as a wallet without any pre-configuration.